Guide for Authors

 Conflict of interest

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
-Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
+Examples of potential conflicts of interest include employment, paid consultation, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Authors should complete the declaration of competing interest statement using this template and upload to the submission system at the Attach/Upload Files step.
 Note: Please do not convert the .docx template to another file type.
 Author signatures are not required.
 If there are no interests to declare, please choose the first option in the template.
 More information.

 Submission statement